siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 $xjm=5000000000 X jerk for Shapeoko.
 Yes, that's 5 billion
 </pre>

 Because these numbers are so unwieldy, jerk values that are less than 1,000,000 are assumed to be multiplied by 1 million.
 This keeps from having to keep track of all those zeros.
+All jerk values are displayed in text and JSON  in divided-by-one-million form.
 Here are the same examples:

 <pre>
 $xjm=50         Set X jerk to 50 million MM per min^3.
 This is a good value for a moderate speed machine